 Dialectic Behaviour Therapy (DBT) is a non-pathologising approach that teaches skills for creating a life worth living.
 It focuses on the areas of mindfulness, interpersonal effectiveness, distress tolerance and emotional regulation.
-As a therapy approach, DBT often combines skills groups with one to one counselling support and phone support – but I am offering a stand-alone skills group.
-The DBT approach was designed for clients with a borderline personality disorder diagnosis but has been found to be effective in relation to a broad range of diagnoses including depression and anxiety.
+As a therapy approach, DBT often combines skills groups with one to one counselling and phone support – but I am offering a stand-alone skills group.
+The DBT approach was initially designed for clients with a borderline personality disorder diagnosis but has been found to be effective in relation to a broad range of diagnoses including depression and anxiety.
 Personally, have found that the skills I’ve learned through DBT have equipped me with options for managing distressing or challenging situations, and in supporting my mental health when faced with discrimination or heightened levels of anxiety.
 They are also incredibly helpful in my relationships, especially when polyamory isn’t as simple as I might prefer.

 I am working with clients interested in joining a DBT skills group.
 I facilitate the group, sometimes with assistance from another facilitator.
 Participants are given the opportunity to facilitate sessions if they wish to, and those that do so do not pay the cost of that session.
 This is a peer group where we work together to learn DBT skills and practice them in our lives between sessions.
 One of the most important parts of this approach is working with others to understand the skills we are learning.
 Homework is an essential component of DBT, and you will be given worksheets to complete each week between sessions.
 We go through these in detail each session, and that’s where a lot of the learning happens, as people are able to share their experiences, successes and challenges.